 - Comply with legal requirements, building and safety codes, and other regulations

 Construction managers, often called general contractors or project managers, coordinate and supervise a wide variety of projects, including the building of all types of public, residential, commercial, and industrial structures, as well as roads, memorials, and bridges.
 Either a general contractor or a construction manager oversees the construction phase of a project, but a construction manager may also consult with the client during the design phase to help refine construction plans and control costs.

 For projects too large to be managed by one person, such as office buildings and industrial complexes, a top-level construction manager hires other construction managers to be in charge of different aspects of the project.
 For example, each construction manager would oversee a specific phase of the project, such as structural foundation, plumbing, or electrical work, and choose subcontractors to complete it.
 The top-level construction manager would then collaborate and coordinate with the other construction managers.

 To maximize efficiency and productivity, construction managers often perform the tasks of a cost estimator.
-They use specialized cost-estimating and planning software to allocate time and money in order to complete their projects.
-Many managers also use software to plan the best way to get materials to the building site.
+They use specialized cost-estimating and planning software to show how to allocate time and money in order to complete their projects.
+Many construction managers also use software to plan the best way to get materials to the building site.

 According to O net Online

 Plan, direct, or coordinate, usually through subordinate supervisory personnel, activities concerned with the construction and maintenance of structures, facilities, and systems.
 Participate in the conceptual development of a construction project and oversee its organization, scheduling, budgeting, and implementation.
 Includes managers in specialized construction fields, such as carpentry or plumbing.

 Sample of reported job titles: Concrete Foreman, Construction Area Manager, Construction Foreman, Construction Manager, Construction Superintendent, General Contractor, Job Superintendent, Project Executive, Project Manager, Project Superintendent